 Administering the Prescribed Medications

-Senile Dog: When to Put to Sleep
+When to Put a Dog Down Due to Dementia

 Though the situation may vary from one dog to another, common signs imply that the dog’s state of mind has almost completely deteriorated.
 These may include: